provenance-io/provenance/x/metadata/spec/03_messages.md

 * The `inputs` list does not contain one or more inputs defined in the record specification.
 * An entry in `inputs` has a `type_name` different from its input specification.
 * An entry in `inputs` has a `source` type that doesn't match the input specification.
-* An entry in `inputs` has a `source` value that doesn't match the intput specification.
+* An entry in `inputs` has a `source` value that doesn't match the input specification.
 * The record specification has a result type of `record` but there isn't exactly one entry in `outputs`.
 * The record specification has a result type of `record_list` but the `outputs` list is empty.
 * The `signers` do not have permission to write the record.